LiuBangJun/PythonBasic/README.md

   3. How to name the Variable
     1). we only use the "alphabet、number and _ "to name a variable in the python, and only can begin with "alphabet and _ "
     2). the capital alphabet is different with the lower case alphabet
+    3). we can not use the keywords(like if、and、else...) to name the variable 4). begin and end with double underline has a special meaning, we should avoid when name a variable, like the '__init__' means a class
+    5). when we use the variable, we must initialize it 6). use the 'del variable' to delete a variable
   4. Line connector
     If the character is too many in one line code when we writing the code, we can use the line connector '\' to write the character in many lins